espcarlo27-byte/jce-cyber-lab/simulations/SIM-003-Privilege-Escalation/alert-config.md

 - Sysmon Event ID 1 provides the most reliable signal for integrity level elevation
 - User attribution may vary due to UAC context switching
 - Elevated activity is validated by integrity level rather than username alone
+- Actor is derived using coalesce() to ensure consistent user attribution across Security and Sysmon telemetry.
 ---

 ## ⏱️ Scheduling Configuration